UPDATE: HIV Prophylaxis Following Occupational Exposure

 C. HIV Testing of the Source Patient

-In New York State, when the source patient has the capacity to consent to HIV testing, specific informed consent is required; if consent is not obtained, HIV testing cannot be performed.
-When the source person does not have the capacity to consent, consent may be obtained from a surrogate, or anonymous testing may be done if a surrogate is not readily available.
+In New York State, when the source patient has the capacity to consent to HIV testing, informed consent is required; if consent is not obtained, HIV testing cannot be performed.
+When the source person does not have the capacity to consent, consent may be obtained from a surrogate, or anonymous testing may be done if a surrogate is not immediately available.
 See Appendix C for information regarding HIV testing when the source patient does not have the capacity to consent.
 Clinicians should follow individual institutional policies for obtaining consent.

-If the source patient consents to HIV testing and the rapid HIV test is positive, this preliminary result should be utilized in decision-making regarding PEP for the exposed worker.
+If the source patient consents to HIV testing and the HIV screening test is positive, this preliminary result should be utilized in decision-making regarding PEP for the exposed worker.
 The preliminary positive result should be provided to the source patient and followed by confirmatory testing as soon as possible.* (AIII)

 If the result from testing the source patient is not immediately available or a complete evaluation of the exposure is unable to be made within 2 hours of the exposure, PEP should be initiated while source testing and further evaluation are underway.
 (AII)